Brollemolle/Brollemolle/README.md

 # Welcome to My GitHub Profile! 👋

 Hi there!
 I'm **Adam Brolin**, a second-year Information Technology student at **[KTH Royal Institute of Technology](https://www.kth.se/utbildning/civilingenjor/informationsteknik/informationsteknik-civilingenjor-300-hp-1.4120)** in Stockholm.
 I'm passionate about programming, problem-solving, and continuously expanding my technical skills.
-This GitHub profile serves as a showcase of my projects, skills, and learning journey in the world of IT.

 ## 👨‍💻 About Me